Feeder Sizing for Multiple Motors on a Single Circuit

 While the NEC provides the foundational rules, a master electrician must also consider other factors that influence a motor feeder’s performance and safety.

 - Voltage Drop: Long conductor runs can lead to voltage drop, causing motors to run inefficiently and overheat.
-After sizing for ampacity, it’s wise to use a voltage drop calculator to ensure the voltage at the motor stays within an acceptable range (typically 3-5%).
+After sizing for ampacity, use a voltage‑drop calculation to ensure the motor sees acceptable voltage at full load (commonly recommended to keep drop near 3% for motors, though project requirements vary).

 Related Resources